 While the Canadian Tulip Festival takes place throughout Ottawa in May, there is no shortage of permanent vistas open to the public later in the summer as well.
-Along the Rideau Canal and in a variety of other areas, visitors planning a trip to Ottawa can take a long walk or cycle through some gorgeous venues.
-A treat for the eyes can be found at these blossoming gardens in Ottawa.
+Along the Rideau Canal and in a variety of other areas, visitors planning a trip to Ottawa can walk or cycle through some gorgeous venues.